grafana/loki/docs/sources/setup/install/helm/monitor-and-alert/with-grafana-cloud.md

 ## Import the Loki Dashboards to Grafana Cloud

 The meta-monitoring stack includes a set of dashboards that can be imported into Grafana Cloud.
-These can be located within the [meta-monitoring repository](https://github.com/grafana/meta-monitoring-chart/tree/main/charts/meta-monitoring/src/dashboards).
+These can be found in the [meta-monitoring repository](https://github.com/grafana/meta-monitoring-chart/tree/main/charts/meta-monitoring/src/dashboards).

 ## Installing Rules

 The meta-monitoring stack includes a set of rules that can be installed to monitor the Loki installation.
-These rules can be located within the [meta-monitoring repository](https://github.com/grafana/meta-monitoring-chart/).
+These rules can be found in the [meta-monitoring repository](https://github.com/grafana/meta-monitoring-chart/).
 To install the rules:

 1. Clone the repository:
    ```bash